LearnersGuild/partners/Guiding Principles/Mission Statement.md

   * Percentage of members drawn from historically underrepresented socioeconomic classes, ethnicities and genders<sup name="a3">[3](#f3)</sup>

   And measured subjectively by how meaningful the members feel their work is.

-> “To find out what one is fitted to do, and to secure an opportunity to do it, is the key to happiness.” ~ John Dewey

 > “From the depth of need and despair, people can work together, can organize themselves to solve their own problems and fill their own needs with dignity and strength.” ~ Cesar Chavez